CMSgov/design-system/.github/ISSUE_TEMPLATE/component-validation-checklist.md

 - [ ] Dialog/modal - **Esc** should close the window
   - Modal dialogs should maintain keyboard focus.
   - When a dialog closes, focus should usually return to the element that opened the dialog.
-- [ ] Tabs - **Tab** once to navigate into the group of tabs and once to navigate out of the group of tabs. **up/down** arrows or **left/right** arrows to move through tabs.
 - [ ] Scroll - **up/down** arrows to scroll vertically. **Left/right** arrows to scroll horizontally. **Spacebar** scroll down or **shift + spacebar** to scroll up by page.

 ## Color blindness checks
 View the component to check for visual issues.
-If using Google Chrome [Colorblinding](https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa?hl=en) or [ChromeLens](https://chrome.google.com/webstore/detail/chromelens/idikgljglpfilbhaboonnpnnincjhjkd/related?hl=en) are great plugins.
+If you are using Google Chrome, [Colorblinding](https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa?hl=en) or [ChromeLens](https://chrome.google.com/webstore/detail/chromelens/idikgljglpfilbhaboonnpnnincjhjkd/related?hl=en) are great plugins.

 **What to check:**
 - [ ] Red-Blind / Protanopia